buzzsurfr/proposal/README.md

 Registry will keep track of APIs, services, and functions as baseline resources.

+[Open Application Model](https://oam.dev) is being considered for the specification.

 Metadata for APIs will include a version (as path or tag), schema, and endpoints.
 There has to be a way to uniquely identify APIs as well as tell if they are the same API with multiple endpoints.

 Schema should be detected automatically but allow for manual configuration as well